csev/cloudcollab/trunk/contrib/drchuck/php-framework/README.txt

    http://www.omg-software.com/

-Again, don't worry too much about this - it just amkes my life a lot easier.
+Again, don't worry too much about this - it just makes my life a lot easier.
 I really hate making SQL strings when there are 15 string fields.
 You can do your own thing.